EFT Core Skills Training

 Each weekend provides twelve hours of training.
 When you sign up for the course, you are declaring your intention to complete all training modules listed below.

-Note that due to COVID-19 restrictions, all modules for this training will be offered online from Thousand Oaks, CA.
+Note that all modules for this training will be offered online from Thousand Oaks, CA.

 There will be an opportunity for participants to get feedback on videos of their own work with clients.
 Bringing your own video to view is necessary to meet the Core Skills requirement for certification.

 Attendance meets the ICEEFT course requirement when applying for Certified EFT Therapist designation.

 The only outstanding requirement for certification after attending Core Skills training is eight hours of individual supervision, and submission of examples of the applicants work.
 The application process is described on www.iceeft.com.